Ricardoperezsolero/ocean-portfolio/README.md

 ## About

-Before GFW tracked the ocean, I was reporting on it.
+When GFW began tracking the ocean, I was reporting on it.
 This map overlays a decade of field reporting across Southeast Asia, Europe and Latin America onto GFW's live ocean data — showing the geographic overlap between my journalism career and the issues GFW monitors: illegal fishing, vessel encounters, and offshore infrastructure.

 ## Features